Career average revalued earnings (CARE)

 - He will be able to draw his protected rights from the 1995 section at age 60 and either draw his 2015 scheme benefits at the same time or leave them in the scheme until his state pension age of 68.

 - Beatrice is a 21-year-old medical student who started work after 2015 and immediately joined the 2015 scheme.
+As Beatrice was not an active scheme member on 1 April 2012 she is not subject to the McCloud Remedy.

 - Beatrice will accrue benefits under the CARE method and her state pension age is 68.